-The Patient Centered Medical Home (PCMH) is an approach to
+The Patient Centered Medical Home (PCMH) is a team-based model

 Explore our site for information about:

 -MaineHealth/MMC PHO Learning Collaborative